오키나와 트로피컬 비치의 전망

 Okinawa Tropical Beach Signpost

 Oh, what an adorable signpost!
-Where are you from?
+Where have you come from?
 I’m from Prague, Czech Republic, and it seems similar to Paris, France.
-I came from about 8,500 km away 🤗
+I’ve travelled from about 8,500km away 🤗

 The horizon viewed from Okinawa Tropical Beach.